 This makes it difficult to optimise your solar system and repair it when it’s underperforming.

 Safety: String inverters don’t convert the DC power to AC power at the panel as microinverters do.
-High-voltage DC current instead travels across your roof down to the house, increasing the risk of an electrical fire.
+A string inverter does this on the side of the house where it’s installed.
+The DC current travels across your roof down to the house, increasing the risk of an electrical fire because it’s in a high voltage state for that journey.

 Of course, a good installer who understands the ins and outs of string inverter systems will know how to install this type of system as safely possible.